 Tudor Black Bay Fifty-Eight Automatic: $3,998.89

 Many have asked me to include it.
 And so here it is.
 Coming from the Rolex sister brand, the Black Bay fully embraces the heritage design of the classic Submariner and comes very close to the same quality.
 How close?
 Well, there are plenty of articles out there that address that very question (I think this one from Bob’s Watches does a good job of breaking it all down).
 What we can say for sure is that Tudor makes a hell of a great watch at a notably lower price than a comparable model from Rolex.
 I’ve linked to Jomashop above.
 But let’s be honest: if you’re about to drop this amount of money on a watch, you’ll probably want to do your own research to find the best price from a dealer you trust.
 Check out the Tudor website to find out more.

 That little extra …

 Many of you probably already know this.
 But the classic black, green and red Connery strap first appeared in From Russia with Love.
 And it was not a NATO!
 Judging by the name, I’m guessing Esprit NATO really wants to hammer home the point that they nailed the screen accurate style.
 It’s available in 18mm, 20mm and 22mm widths.

-Next up, we’ll be looking at the Brosnan-era Omegas!
+Next up, we’ll be looking at alternatives for the Rolex references from the Moore and Dalton eras!
 In the meantime, if you have some suggestions for alternatives for the James Bond Rolex Submariner 6538, tell us about them in the comments!
+If you’re interested in the most recent Bond watch, check out our post on the No Time To Die Omega.
 And remember to check out our Facebook Page, Instagram Account and Pinterest Boards for more James Bond style advice, inspiration and info.
-You can also now visit our official Amazon Store Page!
-We created it to make it easier for you to find all the different alternatives we find on the giant on-line retailer.
-Hope you’ll come and visit and let us know what you think!